“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 He gawked at her.
 “Shut your filthy hole!”

 I stepped between them.
 “Now, wait a minute, Mr. Runnels.
 You can’t insult my best friend and neighbor in that manner.
-I badgered you in court, and I was just doing my duty as a prosecuting attorney.”
+It was I who badgered you in court, and I might add that I was just doing my duty as a prosecuting attorney.”

 He shoved Rebecca aside.